ltdt14/fake-news-graph-core/twitter-streaming-aws-firehose/README.md

-# Example of Twitter API and AWS Kinesis Firehose on NodeJS
+# Example of Twitter API and AWS Kinesis Firehose script for Data Streaming

 Example of Twitter streaming and Kinesis Firehose to store the data on a S3 bucket on AWS.
-It is streaming #ifood hashtag tweets from Twitter.
+It will access our Google Spreadsheet with keywords/and hashtags, retrive user id's and set stream

+Instalation guide :

 1.  npm install
 2.  configure your Twitter keys on 'index.js' (first create an App on twitter console, then generate these keys)